Akashtripathi7/Shopping_cart/README.md

 This is a smiple shopping cart app, which I have build using flutter,here I have used provider for managing the state of the whole app.

-I have attached the screenshots of the app which can be used for your reference..
+I have attached the screenshots of the app below

 ![Screenshot_1655148475](https://user-images.githubusercontent.com/68461661/173430188-6fa64298-2756-48ea-972e-52b55da5ec4e.png)